-Development proposals that seek to deliver renewable and low carbon energy will be supported where they meet the following criteria:
+Development proposals that seek to deliver renewable and low carbon energy targets in line with the UK Renewable Energy Strategy (or any future national equivalent) will be supported where they meet the following criteria:

-- 1. the proposal does not adversely impact upon international or national designated natural and heritage assets; - 2. the proposal does not adversely affect residential amenity; - 3. the proposal does not result in any significant detrimental impact upon the character of the landscape and the built or historic environment and - 4. the proposal can be connected efficiently to existing national grid infrastructure unless it can be demonstrated that energy generation would be used on-site to meet the needs of a specific end user.
+- the proposal does not adversely impact upon the objectives for international or national designated natural and historic environmental heritage assets; - 2. the proposal does not adversely affect residential amenity; - 3. the proposal does not result in any significant detrimental impact upon the character of the landscape and the built or historic environment; and - 4. the proposal can be connected efficiently to existing national grid infrastructure unless it can be demonstrated that energy generation would be used on-site to meet the needs of a specific end user.